The Importance of Fish in our Diet.

 • Dredging – There are different types of dredges used for collecting, oysters or sea cucumbers from the seabed.

-• Fish-finders – are electronic sonar devices which indicate the presence of fish.
+• Fish-finders – are electronic sonar devices that indicate the presence of fish.
 Commercially, they are used with other electronic locating and positioning devices.

 • Harvesting machines – have recently been developed for commercial fishing.